Welcome to Health Choice Generations’ Provider Portal!

 Health Choice Generations is committed to ensuring that you have an open line of communication with us at all times.
 Should you ever feel the need to escalate an issue, your Provider Representative’s supervisor is:

-To see the updated contact information, view the Provider Escalation Process.
+To see the updated contact information, view the Notice Regarding Paths for Provider Escalation at Health Choice.

 The provider manual provides important information about Health Choice Generations.